MohammedLatif2/blog-indexer/README.md

 - Embed templates and static files inside binary
 - Option to skip initial indexing
-- Use environment variable for Dockerimage
-- Use login library with multiple levels
+- Use loggin library with multiple levels